![]() |

 |

-Be sure to bookmark this website for easy return.
-Click on the photo below to request online therapy.. ![]() for a new beginning...
-Home / My Credentials / Counseling Philosophy / Online Therapy / Services & Fees / Confidentiality / Begin Therapy / My Office / In Crisis Now? / Testimonial / Contact Me / Sitemap ![]() Copyright 2005-2008 Serenity Online Therapy Text and photos by Carl Benedict except where noted |
+my YouTube channel, click on the button: To follow my posts on Facebook, please click the Like and/or Share buttons below: Click on the photo below to request online therapy.. for a new beginning...
+Home / My Credentials / Counseling Philosophy / Online Therapy Risks & Benefits / Services & Fees / Confidentiality / Begin Therapy / In Crisis Now? / Contact Me / Carl's YouTube Videos / Sitemap Copyright 2005-2022 Serenity Online Therapy All Text and many photos by Carl Benedict |

-| "Our very life depends on
+"Our very life depends on

-everything recurring 'til we answer from within."
+everything's recurring till we answer from within."

 Robert Frost |